 Sure, Cabo San Lucas, Cancun, Puerto Vallarta and Mazatlan are popular with people on a one week holiday, and yes, there are some very dangerous areas in the country.
 But once you’re on the ground and are actually backpacking Mexico, you’ll see that this country has a lot to offer adventurers, history lovers, culture-seekers and independent travellers.

-Backpacking Mexico is definitely the best way to see the country.
+Backpacking Mexico is definitely the best way to see the country – there are so many amazing places to visit in Mexico!
 This is one of the world’s best travel destinations.
 Here are my top 8 reasons why backpacking Mexico is awesome:

 1. Affordable Costs in Mexico